 - What actions are considered appropriate and inappropriate in that country?

 - Are there any different body language behaviors in that country?

-Additionally, if it is possible try to arrive to a new place in a day time and check how to reach your hostel or hotel from an airport or train station before.
+Additionally, if it is possible to try to arrive at a new place in day time and check how to reach your hostel or hotel from an airport or train station before.